yorung/dx11x/README.md

 ## Compiling

-* Visual Studio 2013 required.
+Visual Studio 2013 community required.
-* No need to install DirectX SDK.
-* DIRECTXTK_DIR environment variable points to the location of the DirectXTK library.
-Please make sure that compile option of two projects match.
-(I prefer Multi-threaded (/MT) oprion to solve dependencies)
+Before open the solution file, type below from Git Bash to get DirectXTK.

+ git submodule init
+ git submodule update

+That's it!
+Then, open dx11x.sln and build it:)

+## How to use

+Drag-and-Drop .x file to view. (sorry, binary .x files are not supported)